-Despite advances in medicine and technology, millions of patients worldwide with acquired brain injuries have limited therapeutic options to alleviate the cognitive, functional, and neuro-behavioral deficits facing them and their caregivers.
+Despite advances in medicine and technology, millions of patients worldwide suffering from stroke or traumatic brain injury (TBI) have limited therapeutic options to alleviate the cognitive, functional, and neuro-behavioral deficits facing them and their caregivers.

-We at NeuroTrauma Sciences are passionate in our mission to develop therapies that address the full complexities of acquired brain injuries including ischemic stroke, traumatic brain injury, and other neurologic conditions.
-Employing a systems biology approach, science guides our development of unique and diverse multi-targeted small molecule drug candidates.
-We are working with the foremost scientific thought leaders, researchers, and clinicians in neuroscience to execute a rational, portfolio strategy of drug development and are advancing an innovative product pipeline.
+NeuroTrauma Sciences’ (NTS) mission is to develop therapies that address the range of deficits caused by stroke and TBI.
+We are developing a pipeline of unique and diverse multi-targeted small molecule drug candidates that specifically improve acute and chronic inflammation.
+We are working with the foremost scientific thought leaders, researchers and clinicians in neuroscience to execute a rational, portfolio strategy of drug development and are advancing an innovative product pipeline

-In a space largely abandoned by big pharma, we believe we are in the right place at the right time, capitalizing on technological advances and our ability to use artificial intelligence, diagnostics, imaging, and biomarkers to better identify patients, optimize clinical trial design, and increase the likelihood of success for patients.
+We are in the right place at the right time, capitalizing on technological advances and our ability to employ, diagnostics, imaging, and biomarkers to better identify patients, optimize clinical trial design, and increase the likelihood of success for patients.

-Immediately following brain injury, neuronal tissue reacts with a series of biochemical and other physiological responses that can cause further damage and destroy additional brain cells in what is called the secondary host response.
-Due to the variability and severity of the primary injury, patients experiencing acquired brain injuries suffer from a wide array of potentially debilitating and life-altering complications.
+Immediately following brain injury caused by a stroke or TBI, neuronal tissue reacts with a series of biochemical and other physiological responses that can cause further damage and destroy additional brain cells in what is called the secondary host response.
+Due to the variability and severity of the primary injury, patients experiencing stroke or TBI suffer from a wide array of potentially debilitating and life-altering complications.

 D. Carl Long